Vincent-C-Wang/Project_Scribe/README.md

 # Project Scribe
-This is a website using the frameworks web2py and Vue.js, and the Javascript library Jquery.
-It allows users to create their own posts (called "scrolls" or "scribbles"), toggle them public or private, edit them, and delete them.
+This is a website that utilizes the frameworks web2py and Vue.js, along with Ajax and Jquery, to allow users to create their own posts (called "scrolls" or "scribbles"), toggle them public or private, edit them, and delete them.
 They may also view other users' posts.